Pandemic Orders and industry requirements are regularly updated

 For more information about ventilation, see the following documents on the DH Infection prevention control (IPC) resources page:

 - COVID-19: Ventilation principles and strategies to reduce aerosol transmission in community and workplace settings

 - Coronavirus (COVID-19) transmission from air-circulating, wind-blowing devices and activities

 - Ventilation strategies to reduce COVID-19 infection, when used as per DH guidelines

 Hygiene and cleaning

-The amount of time coronavirus (COVID-19) survives on inanimate objects and surfaces varies.
+The amount of time COVID-19 survives on inanimate objects and surfaces varies.
 Environmental cleaning is one way to remove the virus.

 - ensure frequently touched surfaces including hand rails and door handles are cleaned and disinfected regularly with appropriate detergent or disinfectant solutions